not “your files in our cloud”

 Who makes this?

-JayQuan McCleary, in Kingston, out of a stubborn dislike of PDF tools that treat local documents like bait.
+Open Satchel is built in Kingston, Jamaica.
+We started it out of a stubborn dislike of PDF tools that treat local documents like bait.

 Read like it's yours.

 Because it is.
-Open Satchel V1 is a free local-first PDF editor for macOS, Windows, and Linux.
+Open Satchel is a free public beta local-first PDF editor for macOS, Windows, and Linux.
 Commercial licensing is available for organizations that need non-AGPL terms, SDK/source access, OEM rights, signed builds, procurement docs, or support.